Skip to main content

 follow up, Bible study, discipleship, what's next, life worth living

+Attend church together!
 If Alpha participants are not churchgoers, small group hosts can suggest meeting up and going as a group so it is less intimidating.
-Introduce them to your friends and go for coffee afterwards to discuss their experience at the church service.
+With permission, take them on a tour of the church and explain where different activities take place.
+Introduce them to your friends and go for coffee afterwards to discuss their experience and thoughts.

 On average, you will need to run Alpha 7 times to work out how Alpha fits your context.
 It also takes about this long for the percentage of non-churchgoing guests to exceed the percentage of churchgoing guests.